jadecobra/python_tdd_exercises/source/data_structures/lists.rst

 REFACTOR: make it better
 ^^^^^^^^^^^^^^^^^^^^^^^^

-What if there was more than one of the same element in the list? how does python decide the elemnet to remove when I call ``.remove(element)`` on a list?
+What if there was more than one of the same element in the list?
+How does Python decide the element to remove when I call ``.remove(element)`` on a `list <https://docs.python.org/3/library/stdtypes.html?highlight=list#list>`_?

 * I add a failing test to find out